TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 );
 ```

 Additionally, the format in which the timestamp/date is stored is required.
-By default SQLMesh uses the `%Y-%m-%d` format but it can be overridden as follows:
+By default, SQLMesh uses the `%Y-%m-%d` format, but it can be overridden as follows:
 ```sql linenums="1" hl_lines="4"
 MODEL (
   name db.events,